'I'm not afraid' | Healthcare workers, students anxious as California looks bolster workforce for 'temporary flexibility'

 It will help expedite nursing and medical students close to graduation entering the field or working on provisional licenses, relicensing retired medical professionals and finding new ways for those with different medical expertise to pivot.

-Newsom said he hopes the order will help add 37,000 medical professionals to the 766,000 already working state-wide.
+Newsom said he hopes the order will pull "thousands" of medical professionals from a pool of 37,000 to add to the 766,000 already working state-wide.

 According to the Health Corps website, those registering will be paid and given malpractice insurance.

-Note: (Editor's Note: This article has been edited to clarify that the 37,000 figure is the pool of medical professionals that the state is recruiting from.
-A specific target number wasn't cited in today's media briefing.
-Gov. Newsom said the state is looking for "thousands" of medical professionals.)